JiyuZZZZ/From-Rejection-to-Prediction/README.md

 ## From-Rejection-to-Prediction##
 A three-part applied statistics project using R: rejection sampling, time series modeling (ARIMA &amp; VAR), and volatility forecasting with GARCH.

+# 📁 Sample Data3

+This repository includes sample datasets (`usd_gbp_sample.csv` and `indices_sample.xlsx`)
+to allow others to run and explore the code without access to the original coursework files.

+These files contain simulated values and do not represent real market data.

 # 🧩 Task 1 – Rejection Sampling & Distribution Fitting#

 Goal: